Sex education in India: Efficacy

 Surveys have shown that adolescents learn a significant amount about sex from the media, including books and movies.
-However, exposure is not equivalent to accuracy.
-Though teens interacted with media that talked about sex, they did not glean accurate information regarding the reproductive process.
-Additionally, exposure to media didn't teach adolescents about healthy emotional growth or responsible adulthood.
+Research has found that such exposure is not, however, equivalent to accuracy.
+Even though teens interacted with media that talked about sex, they did not glean accurate information regarding the reproductive process.
+Additionally, exposure to media did not teach adolescents about healthy emotional growth or responsible adulthood.